sourav-dn/mango-fango/README.md

+# Website Name: MangoFango

+# Live URL :

+# **Key Features**

+### 1. User-Friendly Interface
+Seamless navigation with a responsive design for all devices (mobile, tablet, and desktop).

+### 2. Authentication
+**Email and password-based user authentication.
+**Google login integration for quick access.
+**Secure private routes to ensure only authenticated users can access restricted content.

+### 3. Dynamic Routing:
+Smooth navigation between pages using React Router.

+### 4. Responsive UI:
+Built with DaisyUI and TailwindCSS for a visually appealing, mobile-friendly design.
+And also use some npm package like react toastify, Lottie React and React Tooltip.

+### 5. Database use:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.